mantidproject/mantid/Code/Mantid/docs/source/algorithms/VesuvioResolution-v1.rst

 -----------

-Provides a simpler interface to the VesuvioResolution fit function for creating resolution workspaces for VESUVIO data.
+Provides a simpler interface to the VesuvioResolution fit function for calculating the resolution function for a given mass for VESUVIO data.

 Usage
 -----